codeenigma/ce-vm/docs/installation/install.md

 You will need to install the "Edge" version from [docs.docker.com](https://docs.docker.com/docker-for-mac/install/).

-No further configuration should be needed, besides allocating enough memory to the daemon in the Docker app preferences.
+Besides allocating enough memory to the daemon in the Docker app preferences, you will need to use an host entry, as there currently is no way to reach the internal IP from the host and only port forwarding is supported (see [docs.docker.com](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds)).

+Add an entry for `127.0.0.1 app-vm.codeenigma.com` in your /etc/hosts files.

-*It is in practice possible to use ce-vm with the stable Docker release by adding an entry for `127.0.0.1 app-vm.codeenigma.com` in your /etc/hosts files, but the performances are (as of this writing) really, really poor due to the bind/mount filesystem.*
+*It is in practice possible to use ce-vm with the stable Docker release , but the performances are (as of this writing) really, really poor due to the bind/mount filesystem.*

 ### Windows host